Delegates register, network and breakfast in exhibition area

 · Getting rid of hindering habits

 · Developing your own voice and style

-Lea Sellers and Ros Adler, The Confidence People
+Lea Sellers and Rosalind Adler, The Confidence People

 - The lack of diversity (across all dimensions) in the investment industry and why the Diversity Project was needed